 Climate change is real, and due to human activity.
 The accession of climate denial to control of the US federal government is a clear and present danger to all of us.
 What can be done?

-Though ukelele never quite goes away, now it's 'back again.'
+Though the ukulele never quite goes away, now it's "back again."
 But being heard in a band situation can be tough without a pickup.
 Here's how to install one without much fuss or expense.

 Elizabeth Kolbert's "The Sixth Extinction" won the 2015 Pulitzer for non-fiction, deservedly, for its blend of places, people, creatures and science.
 Get the gist in this lavishly illustrated Hub.

 Live-blogging the presentation of the text of the new Paris Accord: wisdom, folly, hope, and suspense.
 Can we call ourselves 'sapiens' once again?

 A 'challenge Hub' documenting numerous successful climate change predictions--great and small.

 The second of Doc's series on part-writing seventh chords: clear explanations and interactive exercises to help you master the essential skill of part-writing half-diminished seventh chords.